yeslogic/prince-docs/docs/activex.md

+---
+title: Using Prince with ActiveX / COM / Visual Basic
+---

 #### Using Prince with ActiveX / COM / Visual Basic

 Prince can be called from Visual Basic and other languages on Windows using the ActiveX/COM interface.